penningav/SuRVoS2/README.md

 ## License

-Distributed under the terms of the [Apache Software License 2.0] license, "SuRVoS2" is free and open source software
+Distributed under the terms of the [Apache Software License 2.0] license, "SuRVoS2" is free and open source software.

 ## Issues